sky2626/alx-pre_course/README.md

-Readme file has been change
+readme file has been changed